-Each trip brings in supplies for the trip on the same water taxi as the guests.
-This includes all the guests' personal gear, sleeping bags, and pillows plus all food and drinking water for the trip.
+Each trip brings in supplies for the trip on the same ferry as the guests.
+This includes all the guests' personal gear, sleeping bags, tents, plus all food and drinking water for the trip.
 Guests should be able to carry 20 to 35 pounds.
 However, we can accommodate most guests who have physical limitations.
 Please discuss these with us and disclose them on your medical form.

-- Water canisters weigh 22 pounds and food boxes weigh up to 35 pounds. - We ask all guests to help unload the water taxi and move the supplies 75 to 100 feet to the camp. - Kayaks are stored at the camp and must be carried up to 75 feet to and from the water each day. - Single kayaks weigh about 60 pounds when empty.
-At least two people carry single kayaks. - Double kayaks weigh 80 to 100 pounds when empty.
-At least four people carry double kayaks. - If kayaks have additional gear and weight in them additional people help carry the kayaks.
+- Water canisters weigh 22 pounds and food boxes weigh up to 35 pounds. - We ask all guests to help load and unload the ferry and move supplies. - Kayaks are kept above the high tide line on shore and must be carried up to 100 meters to and from the water each day. - Single kayaks weigh about 60 pounds when empty.
+At least two people carry empty single kayaks. - Double kayaks weigh about 100 pounds when empty.
+At least four people carry empty double kayaks. - Kayaks are often moved with gear and supplies packed in them.
+Due to this additional weight at least four people will help move packed single kayaks and at least six people to move packed double kayaks.